-On top of all of these rooms is brand experience.
+The next room is the brand experience.
 We encourage CEOs and their C-suite executives to think of brand experience through two lenses: through a customer perspective and through an employee experience perspective.

-When thinking about brand experience from an employee experience perspective, some questions to ask include:
+When thinking about the brand experience from an employee experience perspective, some questions to ask include:

 Customer Experience Perspective